Project

 Actions #27

-Updated by leli 7 days ago · Edited
+Updated by leli about 1 month ago · Edited

 After created the qcow with profile, added the qcow as 2nd virtio disk, installed system, mount the disk then found the profile.